 How do you know when asparagus is done roasting?

-You know the asparagus is done when you can easily pierce it with a fork.
+You know the roasted asparagus is done when you can easily pierce it with a fork.
 You might also see the tops of the asparagus (the crowns) turning a darker color.

 How do you keep raw asparagus fresh in the refrigerator?